Heterogeneous node copying from hidden network structure: Introduction

-In this paper, we introduce a tractable model of node copying which breaks the uniform copying assumption, inspired by the idea that, at least for social networks, copying should be biased towards a node's inner social circle.
-In pursuit of this goal, we introduce the ``hidden network model'' as a novel modeling framework.
-A multilayer network \cite{bianconi2018multilayer} where layers have identical node structure but different edge structure, the framework lets us build models with local heterogeneity in the rules of network growth, but where that heterogeneity is a property of a hidden network structure and not arbitrarily encoded.
-The framework can also be useful for deconstructing more complex single-layer models, e.g., second-neighbor preferential attachment \cite{falkenberg2020identifying}.
-The concept has loose similarities to other multilayer paradigms including the use of replica nodes to model hetereogeneity \cite{cellai2016multiplex} and interdependent networks \cite{gao2012networks}.
-See also \cite{battiston2016emergence} on multilayer copying and triadic closure.
+In this paper, our aim is to extend these ideas and introduce a more general framework for heterogeneous node copying based on the concept of hidden strong ties.
+To do so, we introduce the hidden network model, a framework based on multilayer networks \cite{bianconi2018multilayer} where layers have identical node structure but different edge structure.
+The framework lets us build models where local heterogeneity in the rules of network growth is a property of the hidden network structure and not arbitrarily encoded using node intrinsic properties or group homophily.
+The concept is closely related to other multilayer paradigms including the use of replica nodes to model heterogeneity \cite{cellai2016multiplex}, interdependent networks \cite{gao2012networks}, and multilayer copying \cite{battiston2016emergence}.

-The remainder of this paper closely follows the structure of \cite{lambiotte2016structural}.
-We first introduce a typical model of uniform copying, before outlining the adaptations necessary to define the correlated copying model.
-We derive a number of analytical results before finally comparing the results for each model.
+In the remainder of this paper, we define and analytically study the case of extreme heterogeneous copying, the correlated copying model (CCM).
+The CCM is an adaptation of the uniform copying model introduced by \citeauthor{lambiotte2016structural} \cite{lambiotte2016structural}.
+Relaxing the extreme copying case, we numerically investigate a generalised form of the correlated copying model (GCCM) which interpolates between the UCM and CCM.

+The GCCM generates a diverse spectrum of network structures spanning both ergodic sparse and non-ergodic dense networks, with degree distributions ranging from exponential decay, through stretched-exponentials and power-laws, to extremely fat tailed distributions with anomalous fluctuations.
+These networks exhibit a broad clustering spectrum from sparse networks with significantly higher clustering than their uniform equivalents, to the unusual case where networks are almost complete, but with near zero clustering.
+We comment on a selection of real collaboration networks, which, in line with the CCM, exhibit higher clustering than can be explained by uniform copying.
+This suggests that heterogeneous copying may be an important explanatory mechanism for social network formation.